minhajfalaki/ROS-Self-driving-car/README.md

 # ROS-car-autonomy

 This project we are trying to make gazebo simulated car self-driving.
+This is aend to end CNN based method.
 Car i used is taken from dbw_mkz ros simulation.
 Images from the camera is taken and a CNN model is created and trained to predict steering and throttle output.

 Requirements:
 	-python2.7